 Facebook Fundraisers: The Facebook fundraiser has been an impactful tool for nonprofits, helping to raise millions of dollars for charitable causes.
 You may know them as birthday fundraisers because many people choose to do them in honor of their special day, but they can be set up any time of the year, such as in October for Breast Cancer Awareness Month.

 If you are already logged into Facebook on your computer or phone, it could not be simpler to set up your breast cancer fundraiser.
-Just click this link and set your goal.
+Just log into Facebook, click this link, and set your goal.
 You can customize the end date, story, and image on the page.

 Otherwise, when you log into Facebook, select “The Breast Cancer Research Foundation” as your nonprofit when setting up a fundraiser from your account.

 Share your page regularly and be sure to thank every person who donates on your Fundraising page or via Messenger.
 Facebook will also push your page up to the top of your friends’ feeds if you make changes to your page like customizing the image or posting an update to the “Activity” section.